Introduction

 CONFLICTS OF INTEREST

 All conflicts of interest are raised in a committee format.
-We discuss them and where possible avoid them.
-Some conflicts of interest are unavoidable.
-If this is the case, then we manage them.
-We disclose them in a register along with the method of managing the conflict.
-Our employees are trained in how to manage these conflicts.
+We discuss them and, where possible, avoid them.
+Some conflicts of interest are unavoidable and therefore, we manage them.
+We disclose conflicts in a register along with the method of managing the conflict.
+Our employees are trained in how to manage conflicts.

 PRIVACY